 Local Authority Play and Recreation Network

-The Local Authority Play and Recreation Network (LAPRN) gives a more coordinated and interagency approach to achieving the main goals of the play and recreation policies at both national and local level.
+The Local Authority Play and Recreation Network (LAPRN) gives a more coordinated and interagency approach to achieving the main goals of the play and recreation policies at both the national and local levels.

 The Department provides support to community and voluntary organisations providing youth services, including recreational activities, through its grants and funding programmes.